rohithegde/rohithegde.github.com/_posts/2015-03-14-Creating-your-github-blog.md

 ### Things to do ahead
 - Publish your 1st post by adding an entry into the existing posts folder
-- Brush up your markdown language with this [guide](http://www.jekyllnow.com/Markdown-Style-Guide/)
+- Brush up your markdown language with this [guide](http://www.jekyllnow.com/Markdown-Style-Guide/){:target="_blank" rel="nofollow"}
-- Examine how beautiful your github blog can be by examining the themes templates [here](http://jekyllthemes.org/) & use them if you like them
+- Examine how beautiful your github blog can be by examining the themes templates [here](http://jekyllthemes.org/){:target="_blank" rel="nofollow"} & use them if you like them
-- Start adding more plugins like [tags](http://www.minddust.com/post/tags-and-categories-on-github-pages/)
+- Start adding more plugins like [tags](http://www.minddust.com/post/tags-and-categories-on-github-pages/){:target="_blank" rel="nofollow"}
-- Setup the blog in your local if needed using the section 2 of this [guide](http://jekyllbootstrap.com/usage/jekyll-quick-start.html)
+- Setup the blog in your local if needed using the section 2 of this [guide](http://jekyllbootstrap.com/usage/jekyll-quick-start.html){:target="_blank" rel="nofollow"}

 ### PENDING FOR ME